LinkedIn Size Guide: How To Create Professional LinkedIn Banners & Covers

 If you're uploading your profile picture for a company or branded page, you have to be extra careful.
 The lower-left corner of your banner should contain enough 'white space’ to not interfere with the logo.

 Many stock photo tools can help you find a beautiful header photo.
 However, we would recommend paying attention to the photo dimensions.
 Note that the image might not have the same displayed pixels on a desktop as it has on smartphones.

 Also, be aware of LinkedIn’s guidelines and conditions for profile photos to avoid getting your image removed.

 LinkedIn Profile Design Ideas

-Unlike Facebook and other social media platforms, LinkedIn does not allow you to upload a video or a gif on the banner.
-However, this does not mean that you cannot be creative with your Linkedin cover image.
+Unlike Facebook and other social media platforms, LinkedIn does not allow you to upload video content or a gif on the banner.
+However, this does not mean that you cannot be creative with your LinkedIn cover image.